May 08, 2025

 Use Color Strategy:

-Keep an eye on the color of your cards, especially in a 2-player game.
-If you have more cards of one color, your opponent likely has more of the other.
+Keep an eye on the colour of your cards, especially in a 2-player game.
+If you have more cards of one colour, your opponent likely has more of the other.
 Avoid discarding cards of the dominant color to limit their advantage.

 FAQs